Undergraduate Applications for 2021

 *Please note unconditional offers or contextual offers cannot be made to applications for healthcare programmes such as Nursing, Midwifery, Physiotherapy, Paramedic Science, ODP and Social Work or Law/Politics with legislative studies programmes due to statutory and regulatory body entry requirements, and limited placement availability.

 - Your application: when you apply via UCAS there is an option to let us know that you’re a care leaver.
-If you answer yes to this question, we can make you a contextual offer.
+If you answer yes to this question, we can make you a contextual offer which may be either an unconditional offer or a lower contextual offer depending on your predicted grades

 - Funding: is available to help with tuition fees and living costs.

-- Accommodation: we also offer a range of accommodation options.
+- Accommodation: we also offer a range of accommodation options and contracts depending on your circumstances.